RalphTro/epcis-event-hash-generator/README.md

 ni:///{digest algorithm};{digest value}?ver={CBV version}
 i.e. characters 'n', 'i', followed by one colon (':'), three slash characters ('/'), the digest algorithm, one semicolon (';'), the digest value, one question mark ('?'), the characters 'v', 'e', 'r', one equal sign ('='), and the version of the EPCIS Event Hash ID algorithm that was used to generate the pre-hash string, indicated by the cbv version.
 21. The digest algorithm SHALL contain one of the hash name string values as listed in the Named Information Hash Algorithm Registry (see https://www.iana.org/assignments/named-information/named-information.xhtml)
-22. The cbv version SHALL be indicated as follows: the three characters 'c', 'b', 'v', followed by one or several digits indicating the major release version, one dot character ('.') and one or more digits indicating the minor release version.
+22. The cbv version SHALL be indicated as follows: the three characters 'C', 'B', 'V', followed by one or several digits indicating the major release version, one dot character ('.') and one or more digits indicating the minor release version.
 In addition, it MAY be appended with one dot character ('.') and one or more digits indicating a revision of a given CBV standard release, if applicable (i.e. if a revision of the CBV standard specifies an updated version of the EPCIS Event Hash ID algorithm).

 ### Canonical property order